 - Create a favorable environment for stem cells in the gums to function properly

-And it’s not the first study to find that omega-3s could aid in the battle against gum disease.
+And it’s not the first study to find that fish oil could aid in the battle against gum disease.

-In fact, recent clinical studies have shown that combining fish oil with basic periodontal therapy, helps improve results, especially in patients with conditions like diabetes and metabolic syndrome linked to inflammation.
+In fact, recent clinical studies have shown that combining fish oil with basic periodontal therapy, helps improve results, especially in patients with conditions like blood sugar problems and metabolic syndrome linked to inflammation.

 Periodontitis, Symptoms and Causes — Mayo Clinic